stijnvc/personal-website-rev2/_fp-collection/05-digital-christmas-card.md

 ---
 title: Digital Christmas Card
-description: A Year In Review newsletter for Smaac presented as a Christmas carol.
+description: A Year In Review website for Smaac presented as a Christmas carol.
 video: kerstvertelling
 permalink: digital-christmas-card
 year: 2015
 category: Graphic Design / Web Development
 ---

-During my internship at [Smaac](https://smaac.nl/) I designed a Year In Review newsletter presented as a Christmas carol.
+During my internship at [Smaac](https://smaac.nl/) I designed and developed a Year In Review website presented as a Christmas carol.

 # [Open website →](/kerstvertelling/)